Metgala1/landing-page/README.md

 i give my my button a new color and use border-radius to round the corners and gave a border of 1 px solid white

 as for the footer i just added a p element containing text and give it a text align center.

+check the new folder proto-photos this containing images of the stages in the development of the webpage